-Alyssa began her 2017 season with back-to-back productions of Donizetti’s L’elisir d’amore, appearing as Adina in a concert version with Capitol Opera in Laguna Hills, California, as well as singing and dancing in Pacific Opera Project’s 1950s-themed production of the same opera.
-She will return to Capitol Opera in July 2017 as Musetta in Puccini’s beloved La bohème.
+Alyssa began her 2017 season with back-to-back productions of Donizetti’s L’elisir d’amore, appearing as Adina in a concert version with Capitol Opera in Orange County, California, as well as singing and dancing in Pacific Opera Project’s 1950s-themed production of the same opera.
+She joined Capitol Opera again in July 2017 to portray Musetta in Puccini’s beloved La bohème.

 Alyssa’s 2016 season brought her role debut as Violetta in La traviata with Capitol Opera.
 She also debuted with the Los Angeles Metropolitan Opera—as the First Lady in Die Zauberflöte and the Sandman in Hansel and Gretel—and with Independent Opera Company in their double bill of two rarely-performed operas: Rameau’s Pigmalion and Rachmaninoff’s Aleko.
 In March of 2016, Alyssa returned to Pacific Opera Project to cover the role of Valencienne (“Valentine”) in their Old West-themed production of The Merry Widow.